peterhinch/micropython-iot/README.md

  the ID's of all clients. `verbose` causes debug messages to be printed.
  2. `client_conn` Arg: `client_id`.
 Returns the `Connection` instance for the specified client when that client first connects.
- 3. `wait_all` Arg: `client_id=None` Behaves as `client_conn` except that it
+ 3. `wait_all` Args: `client_id=None` `peers=None`.
+See below.

+The `wait_all` coroutine is intended for applications where clients communicate with each other.
+Typical user code cannot proceed until a given set of clients have established initial connectivity.

- pauses until all expected clients have connected.
-If `None` is passed, the assumption is that the current client is already connected.
-Pauses until all other clients are also ready.
+`wait_all`, where a `client_id` is specified, behaves as `client_conn` except that it pauses until further clients have also connected.
+If `client_id=None` the  assumption is that the current client is already connected.
+It waits until a given set of clients have connected and returns `None`.

+The `peers` argument defines which clients it must await.
+If `peers=None` the coro pauses until all clients specified to `run` are also ready.

+If a set of `client_id` values is passed as the `peers` arg, it pauses until all clients in the set have connected.

+It is perhaps worth noting that the user application can impose a timeout on this by means of `asyncio.wait_for`.

 ###### [Contents](./README.md#1-contents)